Happy

 With luck your present self enjoys this post, your future self remembers enjoying the post, and this prompts your future self to re-read and enjoy the post again.

-We remember according to the peak end rule, the average of the peak event and the last event.
+We remember according to the peak-end rule: the average of the peak moment and the final moment.
 This is why you should end your vacations with something awesome (as opposed to fighting with your family).
-The most cited example of the peak end rule e comes from the world of colonoscopies.
-Normally the colonoscopy takes 60 minutes and ends with ‘maximum pain’, if the surgeon artificially extend your colonoscopy to 90 minutes at low pain, the patient remembers the colonoscopy as less painful, even though it contained the “painful colonoscopy” followed by additional less painful colonoscopy.
+Read the other way, peak-end is a memory-design tool: engineer one peak and a good ending on purpose.
+The most cited example comes from the world of colonoscopies.
+Normally the colonoscopy takes 60 minutes and ends with ‘maximum pain’; if the surgeon artificially extends it to 90 minutes at low pain, the patient remembers the whole thing as less painful—even though it contained the painful colonoscopy followed by additional, less painful colonoscopy.

 Moments